The Future Tense in Spanish Using the Present (Say What!?)

 I don’t know about you, but I love dreaming and making plans.
 Daydreaming is quite possibly my favorite pastime, and I talk about my hopes for the future all the time.
-A lot of our culture is about planning for the future – saving money, getting an education for a good job, outlining 5 and 10-year plans.
+A lot of our culture is about planning for the future—saving money, getting an education for a good job, outlining 5 and 10-year plans.
 We are always looking towards the future, which is why learning the future tense in Spanish is one of your priorities right now!

-With this blog, we are going to go over a tense that is technically not a future tense but is commonly used as such: using the simple present tense!
+With this blog post, we are going to go over a tense that is technically not a future tense but is commonly used as such: using the simple present tense!

-There is one big idea that encompasses the uses of the simple present in the future: set plans.
+There is one big idea that encompasses the uses of the simple present as a Spanish future tense: set plans.

 More than likely, you would use the second sentence as it expresses much more certainty.
 Wait, though.
 That’s the present continuous, not the present simple!